 In September 2009, we entered into the Volga License Agreement (as defined below) to produce and market our thin, flat, low voltage phosphor displays in Russia.
 We have been working with Volga for the past fourteen years to assist us with our low voltage phosphor displays.
 As part of the Volga License Agreement, Volga is required to purchase from us the matrix substrate, carbon nanotubes, and associated display electronics, however, no purchases have been made to date.
 In addition, in September 2009, we acquired a 19.9% ownership interest in Volga in exchange for 150,000 unregistered shares of our common stock.
 As we do not believe that we can exercise significant influence over Volga, our investment in Volga is recorded at cost of \$127,500 based on the closing price of our common stock at the time of the acquisition.
-As of April 30, 2012, we have not identified any events or changes in circumstances that may have a significant adverse effect on the fair value of the investment.
-Research and development expenses in the accompanying consolidated statements of operations include payments to Volga for the six-month periods ended April 30, 2012 and 2011 of approximately \$306,000 and \$255,000, respectively, and for the three-month periods ended April 30, 2012 and 2011 of approximately \$156,000 and \$128,000, respectively.
+As of July 31, 2012, we have not identified any events or changes in circumstances that may have a significant adverse effect on the fair value of the investment.
+During the third quarter of fiscal 2012 we reduced our level of development activity with Volga.
+Management is presently reassessing many of our development efforts, which may result in a continued reduction of our development work with Volga.
+Research and development expenses in the accompanying consolidated statements of operations include payments to Volga for the nine-month periods ended July 31, 2012 and 2011 of approximately \$20,000 and \$383,000, respectively, and for the three-month periods ended July 31, 2012 and 2011 of approximately \$20,000 and \$128,000, respectively.